shikashyam/BigDataSystemsCoursework/Assignment5/README.md

 Introduction
 ==============================
-As part of the fifth assignment of DAMG 7245 we had to design and build 2 more API's to call the NLP models which are created on serverless lambda fucntions **Summerization and Named Entity Recognition**.
-The user can enter any latitude and longitude value as input and the API will search for the nearest event to that latitude and longitude and return the forecast along with a narrative of the evnent.
+As part of the fifth assignment of DAMG 7245 we had to design and build 2 more API's to call the NLP models which are created on serverless lambda fucntions **Summarization and Named Entity Recognition**.
+The user can enter any latitude and longitude value as input and the API will search for the nearest event to that latitude and longitude and return the forecast along with a summary and Named entity recognition of the event narrative.

 The API endpoints are secured with JWT tokens and can be accessed only by authenticated users which are tracked in a BigQuery table and all the users have their associated tokens which are used to access the API endpoint to enable nowcasting.

-Additionally, we have updated the web application so an authenticated user can only use upto 10 requests to call the API per day, All the calls are logged into the system and can be administered via a live dashboard.
+Additionally, we have updated the web application so an authenticated user can only use upto 10 requests to call the API per day, All the calls are logged into the system and can be observed via a live dashboard.

 The Dashboard reveals the user analytics and gives updated information on every user for the number of API calls and how many queries were invoked.

-The Serverless lambda functions which uses the Summerization and NER models are dockerized and hosted on the AWS platform
+The Serverless lambda functions on AWS hosts the dockerized Summarization and NER models.

 Architecture Diagram
 ==============================